Question 1:

 Answer 8:

-To view the list file, double-click on it.
-The file opens in the editor specified under Setup/Editor.
-You can print the list file by clicking on it and choose File/Print.
-You could also print the file from your editor.
+You can print any file by clicking on it and choose File/Print, or print the file from your editor.

 Question 9: